tilod/localize-decimal/README.md

 Please note that the validation must be defined for the localized attribute (`price_localized` in the example above) and not for the attribute itself.

-TODO:
+__Validator TODO:__

-  - allow also negative numbers
+  - support negative numbers
-  - implement other validations supported by numericality validator
+  - implement options supported by numericality validator

 ## Contributing